gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

     thread.join()
 ```

-With the GIL: `counter` probably equals 2,000.
-Without: it's some unpredictable number below 2,000 -- two threads read
+Run this with the GIL and `counter` ends at 2,000 in nearly every run, but the GIL doesn't make `+=` atomic.
+`counter += 1` compiles to multiple bytecodes (load, add, store), and the GIL only releases between bytecodes (default
+switch interval is 5 ms via
+[`sys.setswitchinterval`](https://docs.python.org/3/library/sys.html#sys.setswitchinterval)).
+For a race, the runtime
+has to switch threads inside the roughly 35-nanosecond window between the load and the store.
+With two threads and a
+thousand iterations, that almost never happens, so the bug stays latent.
+Free-threading removes the buffer: two threads
-the same value, both increment it, and one write clobbers the other.
+can read the same value, both increment it, and one write clobbers the other, leaving `counter` at some unpredictable
+number below 2,000.

 The toy counter understates the case.
 The Quansight team's free-threading work has turned up concrete receipts: a
 [24-year-old data race in `scipy.signal`](https://labs.quansight.org/blog/free-threaded-one-year-recap) the GIL had